All Episodes

 That March 31st was hard and fast, etched in stone.

-They sneaked out another change that will in effect allow just about anybody to enroll after March 31st.
+They sneaked out another change that will, in effect, allow just about anybody to enroll after March 31st.

 All they got to do is claim technological glitch hardship.

-Just like the other crowd, well, hardship would be a hardship for me to sign up.
+It'd be a hardship for me to sign up.

 Oh, okay.